 (i) be investigated by the shipper if the shipper has not received notification or receipt within 20 days after transfer; and

 (ii) be traced and reported.
-The investigation shall include tracing the shipment and filing a report with the agency.
-Each licensee who conducts a trace investigation shall file a written report with the agency within two weeks of completion of the investigation.
+The investigation shall include tracing the shipment and filing a report with the department .
+Each licensee who conducts a trace investigation shall file a written report with the department within two weeks of completion of the investigation.